-CE5-2.1 Aligning deblocking chroma decisions JVET-O0158
+CE5-1.2 Aligning deblocking chroma decisions JVET-O0566

 In the current VVC design, when one side of the chroma blocks are of intra, the boundary strength is set to 2.
 Otherwise, when one chroma block has non-zero transform coefficients, the boundary is set to 1.
 Thus, it is possible the bS=1 for Cb and bS=0 for Cr.
-The tests sets bS=1 for both Cb and Cr when one component has non-zero transform coefficients.
+The test sets bS=1 for both Cb and Cr when one component has non-zero transform coefficients at least.

 Performance of the proposal on HDR material is also to be tested.

+CE5-1.3 Longer tap deblocking filter at chroma CTB boundaries.

+Proposal in this sub-CE investigates changes to longer tap filter application at Chroma CTB boundaries